Seeking favours, Trump asked Ukraine president to investigate Biden

 The House inquiry could lead to articles of impeachment in the House that could trigger a trial in the Senate on whether to remove Trump from office.

-Pelosi said the notes of the call confirm that Trump engaged in behaviour that undermines the integrity of U.S. elections, the dignity of presidency and American national security.
+Pelosi said the notes on the call confirmed that Trump engaged in behaviour that undermined the integrity of U.S. elections, the dignity of the presidency and national security.

 “The president has tried to make lawlessness a virtue in America and now is exporting it abroad,” Pelosi said.

-The administration added a note of caution regarding the summary, saying it “is not a verbatim transcript of a conversation” and merely records the “notes and recollections” of White House staff assigned to memorialize the talk.
-The summary was developed with assistance from voice recognition software along with note takers and experts listening, a senior White House official said.
+The summary, not a verbatim transcript, was developed with assistance from voice-recognition software along with note takers and experts listening, a White House official said.

 Trump has withstood repeated scandals since taking office in 2017.
 House Democrats had considered, but never moved ahead with, pursuing articles of impeachment over Trump’s actions relating to Russian interference in the 2016 U.S. election aimed at boosting his candidacy.